the-open/open-and-friends/CODE-OF-CONDUCT.md

 Some OPEN Network spaces may have additional rules in place, which will be made clearly available to participants.
 Participants are responsible for knowing and abiding by these rules.

+If you believe someone is violating the code of conduct, please report it by emailing conduct@the-open.net.

 ## Full version
 --------------